darwaishx/deep-learning-with-deeplens-reinvent-2018/3-Worker-Safety/README.md

 ## View Output of Your Project

 1. Go to IoT Console at https://console.aws.amazon.com/iot/home?region=us-east-1#/test
-2. Under Subscription topic enter your-username-01-01-worker-safety (example: user-01-01-worker-safety) and click Subscribe to topic.
+2. Under Subscription topic enter topic name you entered as environment variable for Lambda in earlier step (example: user-01-01-worker-safety-rEinvent229) and click Subscribe to topic.
 3. You should now see JSON message with a list of people detected and whether they are wearing safety hats or not.
 4. To view messages coming from DeepLens as it is processing frames, subscribe to topic for your DeepLens device.